Celebrating 30 years of the Convention on the Rights of the Child

 The Convention on the Rights of the Child strives to ensure better implementation of children's rights worldwide.
 It has inspired the EU and its member states to change laws, policies and practices aimed at the protection and promotion of children’s rights, independent of their nationality or residence status.

-- 30th anniversary of the Convention on the Rights of the Child
+Parliament is holding a conference to mark 30 years of the Convention on the Rights of the Child